Phishing & Fraud: How Firms Can Avoid Biting the Bait

 While internet commerce has enjoyed exponential growth over the past 15 years, it has also created a significant opportunity for bad actors to indulge in cybercrime.
 It not only affects a brand’s revenue stream, but more importantly its reputation.
 As a result, organisations are investing in brand protection technology and processes – not just to prevent brand abuse and counterfeiting, but also prevent other forms of cybercrime.
 Keeping your intellectual property safe requires a multi-layered approach, regardless of the size of the business or the type of information you hold.

 While it’s true that cyber criminals are targeting all industries, the financial services industry is particularly at risk.
-Firms within this sector have many high-value assets that make them an attractive target for cyber criminals — including significant intellectual property relating to their business processes and transactions, financial records and customer data.
+Firms within this sector have many high-value assets that make them an attractive target for cyber criminals — including significant intellectual property relating to their business processes and transactions, Las Vegas Immigration Lawyer and the financial records and customer data.
 Financial services companies stand to lose a lot more than money should cyber criminals be successful.
 Brand reputation would suffer, customer trust would be irrevocably damaged, and there may well be wider consequences such as fines from financial regulation bodies, especially with the deadline for compliance with the new European Union General Data Protection Regulation (GDPR) fast approaching.
 As a result, the financial services segment is one of the biggest buyers of enterprise security technology.

 However, all that investment in enterprise security technology does not offer any protection for one of the most popular methods that is being used to take advantage by cyber criminals – phishing.
 The reason is that phishing attacks don’t target the enterprise, but directly their consumers, and this is where brand protection technology comes in.
 Phishing has been around in some form for the past few decades and are essentially emails — sent from what appears to be a legitimate source — asking for personal information, such as login details, passwords, payment card details, etc.